DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.secretsmanager-batch-retrieve-secrets.md

 }
 ```

-The following may be use to tune the detection, or validate findings:
+The following may be used to tune the detection, or validate findings:

 - Principals who do not usually call GetBatchSecretValue
 - Attempts to call GetBatchSecretValue resulting in access denied errors